 With the startling prevalence of heart disease in the United States, it’s crucial that employers start addressing the importance of heart health in the workplace.
-According to a 2017 update by the American College of Cardiology (ACC), cardiovascular disease accounts for approximately 800,000 deaths in the U.S each year.
+According to a 2017 update by the American College of Cardiology (ACC), cardiovascular disease accounts for approximately 800,000 deaths in the U.S. each year.
 This is about one out of every three deaths.
 Unfortunately, the amount of adults with heart disease is estimated to continue to rise in the upcoming years.

 A recent study by the American Heart Association (AHA) revealed that heart disease might cost up to $1 trillion annually by the year 2035.
 The study projected that by 2035, 45% of the total U.S. population will have at least one health complication related to heart disease.
-The study also reported that the ongoing rise of obesity and diabetes affecting the nation is a contributing factor to the estimated increase of heart disease.
+The study also reported that the ongoing rise of obesity and diabetes affecting the nation is a contributing factor to the estimated increase in heart disease.

 The AHA study projects that by the year 2035:

-• More than 123 million Americans will have high blood pressure
+- More than 123 million Americans will have high blood pressure

-• More than 11 million will have a stroke
+- More than 11 million will have a stroke

-• About 24 million will be diagnosed with coronary heart disease
+- About 24 million will be diagnosed with coronary heart disease

-• Almost 9 million will have congestive heart failure
+- Almost 9 million will have congestive heart failure

-• More than 7 million will have atrial fibrillation (a serious heart rhythm disorder)
+- More than 7 million will have atrial fibrillation (a serious heart rhythm disorder)

 In observance of American Heart Month, this might be a good time to spread awareness of the risk factors of heart disease to your employees.
 Below are some of the top controllable risk factors for heart disease – and some tips for what employers can do about it.